Roach (smoking): Jazz origins

-Safety

-Users will often smoke the roach due to the high concentration of resin that gathers in the tip while the joint is smoked.
-Smoking the roach tends to produce a more intense smoke that can cause irritation to the lungs when inhaled.

 Tobacco related illnesses

 In many European countries it is common to add tobacco into a joint, as a means of preserving cannabis.
 There are several risks associated with this practice due to the increased exposure to toxic carcinogenic materials versus alternative methods of cannabis consumption such as edibles and vaporizing.
 It is estimated that a single joint could cause as much damage as 2.5–5 cigarettes.
 The consumption of combusted properties of a substance will often form toxic and carcinogenic compounds.
 Researchers have noted that for cannabis “this include brain changes that are thought to impair cognitive functioning, particularly in adolescents”.

 Europe

 In the most recent Global Drug survey it was found that in Europe that 90% of users smoke cannabis with tobacco.
 Researchers have suggested that smoking a roach with cannabis and tobacco can lead to a more “than eightfold increase in the odds of later initiation of tobacco use”.